cv007/C-PlusPlus-Peripheral-Style/README.md

 #define SA static auto
 #define SCA static constexpr auto
 ```
 **and in this case, we want a PINS namespace to hold the mcu specific pin information.
-The namespace is used so we do not pollute the global namespace, and it also can be brought into use with a _using_ statement in addition to the normal method of access- PINS:: (we need the creation outside the Pin class as these will be used as template arguments)**
+The namespace is used so we do not pollute the global namespace, and it also can be brought into use with a _using_ statement in addition to the normal method of access- PINS:: (we need the creation outside the Pin class as these will be used as template arguments).
+The PIN values are 0 based, and each port letter starts at the offset of previousPort+8.
+This means the lowest 3 bits contain the pin number (0-7) and the other bits store the port letter (0=B, 1=C, 2=D).
+So, in effect 0bPPPPPnnn, where PPPPP is the port (0 to max ports-1, which is 2 in this case), and NNN is the pin number.
+If the mcu happens to have a max of 16 or 32 pins per port, then the nnn and PPPPP gets adjusted to match.**
 ```
 /*---------------------------------------------------------------------
     mcu specific pins